CyclotronResearchCentre/bidsme/README.md

 to attribute.

-It is a configuration file written in [YAML](http://yaml.org/) format, which is a compromize between human readability and machine parcing.
+It is a configuration file written in [YAML](http://yaml.org/) format, which is a compromise between human readability and machine parsing.

 By default this file, once created is stored within bidsified dataset in `code/bidscoin/bidsmap.yaml`.